Wednesday, December 26

 During the last days, I took a thousand photos of sunsets all over the city: at the university in the morning, at Akihabara at mid-day, at Kanagawa in mid-afternoon, in O-okayama in the early evening.
 Funny how sunsets look all the same everywhere, yet feel so different everytime.

+Tokyo was yellow beneath my last footsteps, a proof that my lonesome city was colorful even during goodbyes.
 I remember now how I described Tokyo during my first days four years back.
 This time, when I left, it was a cold rainy Monday morning and Tokyo bled white all the same.
-As the limousine bus I took from Shibuya cut across the city on its way to Narita, I tried to collate a mental (instagrammed) pictures of all my favorite city fixtures every time we passed by one, especially of those I had been to once.
+As the limousine bus I took from Shibuya cut across the city on its way to Narita, my favorite city fixtures weren't saying hello.

 Behind the frosted glass of the bus window, the Tokyo Tower was ashen, and looked as commonplace as the other radio towers dotting the city.
 Has someone even noticed it this morning, I wondered.
 I take that perhaps, I was the only person in the world who took a photo of it that day, gracing my unmistakable departure, my sweetest goodbye to my most favorite city in the planet thus far.